Franz Krech: Ambush

 A platoon of the 8th (Laconian) Regiment of ELAS, under 2nd Lieutenant Manolis Stathakis, ambushed the German major general in the region of Laconia on 27 April 1944.
 Krech and four members of his escort were killed.
 The day before, German Major General Heinrich Kreipe had been kidnapped by British agents and Greek civilian activists in Crete.

 The American OSS and the British SOE, with the collaboration of the Greek National Liberation Front, spread the story, for propaganda reasons (see Operation Hemlock) but also to prevent German reprisals, that Krech had been executed by the Gestapo as a "dissident" and they publicized a forged letter calling on German soldiers to desert.
 It had also been alleged that Krech, along with Kreipe, had participated in the anti-Hitler "Free Germany" movement.

 Reprisals

 On 1 May, the Germans executed 200 communist prisoners at Kaisariani, a suburb of Athens.
-According to Hellmuth Felmy's apology in the Nuremberg trials, the head of the collaborationist Security Battalions in the Peloponnese, Colonel Dionysios Papadongonas, who was a friend of Krech, ordered on his own initiative the execution of further 100 members or suspected members of the Resistance.
+According to Hellmuth Felmy's apology in the Nuremberg trials, the head of the collaborationist Security Battalions in Peloponnese, Colonel Dionysios Papadongonas, who was a friend of Krech, ordered on his own initiative the execution of further 100 members or suspected members of the Resistance.
 At the same time, the Germans killed another 25 in Athens.
 In total, at least 325 people were executed, and more executions followed in the wake of 117th Jäger Division's march from Molaoi to Sparti.
 Felmy justified the number of the killings with Krech's status as a divisional commander.
-The orders for reprisals were given by the Higher Military Commander of the Peloponnese, Major General Karl von Le Suire.
+The orders for reprisals were given by the Higher Military Commander of Peloponnese, Major General Karl von Le Suire.

-In May, the Peloponnese area was declared an "operational zone", i.e., a war zone.
+In May, the region of Peloponnese was declared an "operational zone", i.e., a war zone.